 Integration with Braille

-OCR technology can also be integrated with Braille devices, allowing visually impaired users to access printed documents in Braille format.
-This integration promotes tactile learning and literacy, particularly for those who prefer Braille as their primary reading method.
+OCR can also feed information to Braille devices, enabling printed documents to be presented in Braille.
+This integration supports tactile learning and literacy for those who rely on Braille as their main reading method.

 OCR in the Workplace